flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 --}

-- Gear always starts in downlocked state, even when spawning in the air.
-Have to manually raise gear after spawn (check speed below 260kts!!).
 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.
 - Aerodynamic effects are not implemented yet, so gravity extension can have difficulties to lock the gear down, especially if plane is not stabilized during the procedure.